carlos-al/user-kernel-syscall-hook/README.md

 ![](img/hooked.png)

+Is it PG-compliant? why/why not?
+What can be done to turn it (un)compliant?

 ## DLL Injection via Kernel APCs

 Leveraging Kernel APCs (KAPCs) for DLL injection is a well-established technique, and our implementation draws